 You should start with the case K = 1, N = 2 as it can aid you in the implementation and debugging process.
-Your model should be able to achieve a query set accuracy of above 90% in this first two scenarios scenario on held-out test tasks, around 80% in the second scenario, and around 70% in the final scenario.
+Your model should be able to achieve a query set accuracy of above 90% in this first two scenarios scenario on held-out test tasks, around 80% in the second scenario, and more than 60% in the final scenario.